List of FA Trophy finals: History

 The first FA Trophy final was won by Macclesfield Town, who also won the championship of the Northern Premier League in the same season.
 Northern Premier League clubs dominated the first decade of the competition, with Telford United the only Southern League team to break the northern clubs' hold on the competition.
 Scarborough reached the final four times in five seasons and won the Trophy three times between 1973 and 1977.
 In 1979, the leading Southern and Northern Premier League teams formed the new Alliance Premier League, and teams from this league dominated the Trophy during the 1980s.
 In the 1980–81 season, however, Bishop's Stortford of the comparatively lowly Isthmian League First Division won through nine rounds to reach the final, where they beat Sutton United.
 Telford United's win in 1989 made them the second team to win the Trophy three times.

 Between 1990 and 2000, a smaller number of clubs claimed the Trophy, as Wycombe Wanderers and Kingstonian each won the competition twice, and Woking became the third team to win it three times.
 Manager Geoff Chapple led Woking and Kingstonian to all their victories, a total of five wins in seven seasons.
 After Chapple's period of success, Mark Stimson became the first man to manage the Trophy-winning team in three successive seasons, when he led Grays Athletic to victory in 2005 and 2006 and repeated the feat with his new club Stevenage Borough in 2007.
 In 2019 AFC Fylde became the first team to have won both the FA Trophy and FA Vase.
 The 2020 final was delayed until May 2021 due to the COVID-19 pandemic and won by Harrogate Town, who in the intervening period had been promoted to the English Football League, making them the only EFL team to lift the trophy.
+Less than three weeks later, Hornchurch became the first club playing at tier seven of the English football league system to win the trophy.
+They defeated Hereford 3–1 in the 2021 final.